 biography

-Praised for crafting "an intimate narrative" and achieving "beautiful instrumental intensity" (il giornale della musica), Theocharis's creative work draws inspiration from literature, poetry, mythology, philosophy, as well as the soundscapes of underwater environments.
+Praised for crafting "an intimate narrative" and achieving "beautiful instrumental intensity" (il giornale della musica), Theocharis's creative work draws inspiration from literature, poetry, mythology, philosophy, as well as the soundscapes of underwater and terrestrial environments.
 He integrates acoustic instruments, objects, data, electronics, and spatial audio to create immersive auditory experiences.
+His artistic portfolio consists of instrumental, electroacoustic, acousmatic, sound art, and sound installation works that involve acoustic components, pre-recorded media, and generative and interactive processes, employing Dante networking systems and ambisonics in multichannel venues.

 Renowned groups that have commissioned and premiered his works include the ensemble Intercontemporain, Nouvel Ensemble Moderne, Mivos Quartet, Vertixe Sonora, Ensemble Schallfeld, East Coast Contemporary Ensemble (ECCE), Divertimento Ensemble, Ensemble Multilatérale.
 Notable venues, at which works of his have been presented, include IRCAM, CCRMA at Stanford, SEAMUS at Berklee College, Anchorage Museum, SPLICE Institute, New York City Electroacoustic Music Festival (NYCEMF), Vienna Konzerthaus, SpazioMusica, University of Montreal, and Shanghai Music Conservatory.